Disclosure: MyeLearningWorld is reader-supported. We may receive a commission if you purchase through our links.

 What’s inside?

-• Balanced wiring reduces electronic interference
+• Balanced wiring minimizes electronic interference for clear audio transmission.

-• Available in lengths up to 25’
+• Available in lengths up to 25’.

 Check price on Amazon →